RSI Indicator Divergence Trading Setups

-Divergence is one of the trade setups used by traders.
-It involves looking at a trade chart & one more technical indicator.
+Divergence setup is one of the Stock Index trade setups used by traders.
+It involves looking at a trade chart & one more indicator.
 For our example we shall use the RSI indicator.

-To spot this divergence setup find two Stock Indices trade chart points at which price makes a new swing high or a new swing low but the RSI indicator does not, indicating a divergence between price & momentum.
+To spot this divergence setup find two Index trade chart points at which price forms a new swing high or new swing low but the RSI does not, indicating a divergence setup between price and momentum.

 RSI Divergence Example:

-In the trade chart below we identify two Stock Indices trade chart points, point A and point B (swing highs)
+In the trade chart below we identify 2 Index trade chart points, point A and point B (swing highs)

-Then using RSI indicator we check the highs made by the RSI indicator, these are the highs that are directly below the Trade Chart points A and B.
+Then using RSI we analyze the highs made and formed by the RSI indicator, these are the highs that are directly below the Trade Chart points A and B.

 We then draw one line on the trade chart & another line on the RSI indicator.

-RSI Divergence Stock Indices Set Up - Divergence using RSI Indicator
+RSI Divergence Index Set Up - Divergence using RSI Indicator

 How Do You spot divergence

-In order to spot this divergence setup we look for the following:
+In order to spot this divergence setup we check for the following:

 HH=Higher High- two highs but the last one is higher